Educational consultant jobs are a great fit for teachers transitioning out of the classroom. What you you need to know and the next steps.

 If you have an entrepreneurial spirit, then an independent educational consultant job, where you are hired by parents or schools, is an option.
 It can give you the freedom to set your own schedule and work in any area you choose.
 This will take quite a bit of research and networking to get started.
 But, once you build a robust set of contacts to rely on, you’ll find plenty of opportunities.

 Here’s a helpful tip:

-If you are more into the idea of working for yourself, sign up and attend meetings with your local Chamber of Commerce.
-This is a great network opportunity to meet people in your community with connections and contacts that may prove to be useful while building your client base.
+If you love the idea of working for yourself, sign up for meetings with your local Chamber of Commerce.
+This is a great networking opportunity.
+Meet people in your community with connections and contacts that may prove to be useful while building your client base.

 Be Willing to Take a Chance

 Finally, I’ll share a story about how I got into educational consulting – by taking a chance.
 After I’d left the classroom for an instructional design position, I stumbled across an educational consulting job with a software company.
 This job opening was amazing because I am passionate about technology in education.